BFrancoeur/onlicms/README.md

 - Two-server architecture: one to render the layout and one to generate optimized, static HTML for the front-end. _Can this be done on a single server?_

 # Tasks
-- Create database (Mongo or Maria?)
+- Create database (Mongo or Maria?) -- MariaDB to start
  - Create a secure database connection

 - Create Homepage